Duugu/Sku/index.md

 # Release notes

 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r31.12
+### Auction house
+- The auction house history data is disabled for now as it is again leading to issues with lost setting.
+That means, there are not historic price data in item tooltips for now.

 ## Changes in Sku r31.11
 ### General
 - Action bar names under Core > Actions bars renamed to be more consistent with the names under Core > Game key bindings.